 - Fake freedom is addictive.
-No matter how much you have, you always feel as though it’s not enough.
+No matter how much you have, you always feel it’s not enough.
 Real freedom is repetitive, predictable, and sometimes dull.

 - Fake freedom sees the world as an endless series of transactions and bargains that you feel you’re winning.
-Real freedom is seeing the world unconditionally, with the only victory being over your desires.
+Real freedom is witnessing the world unconditionally, with the only victory over your desires.